Have a problem with your Product? Here you'll find common questions. If you don't find what you need, please contact our support team.

 The CIE 1976 u'v' colorspace attempts to correct for this representation problem by scaling the chart so that colors are more equally represented.
 This means CIE 1976 u'v' is technically more useful for comparison purposes, but not as popular due to legacy usage and recognition.

 No. The NTSC (National Television System Committee) specification for color television encoding was finalized in 1953.
 Part of this specification defined the color gamut for the system as three color primaries (red, green and blue).
-The gamut that these primaries actually encompassed was huge and well beyond the limitations of the TV camera and display technology at the time, so it was never actually adopted for TV broadcast applications.
-A much smaller and more achievable color gamut—known today as SMPTE-C or SMPTE 170M—was officially standardized and adopted by the TV broadcast industry in the 1960s.
+The gamut that these primaries actually encompassed was huge and well beyond the limitations of the TV camera and display technology at the time, so it was never actually adopted for TV broadcast applications. a much smaller and more achievable color gamut—known today as SMPTE-C or SMPTE 170M—was officially standardized and adopted by the TV broadcast industry in the 1960s.

 The original NTSC 1953 gamut specification has lingered in various charts and tables and has been resurrected in recent years as a large color gamut with which to compare device gamuts, even though it has nothing to do with modern TV applications.
 It is very important to note that anyone who is doing any kind of video editing or production on their display monitor needs to use a color gamut as close as possible to SMPTE-C or sRGB, and not NTSC 1953.
 This can be done by either using a display monitor with a color gamut close to sRGB, or by using a wide gamut display monitor together with video editing software that is color management aware, or via the sRGB emulation mode on the display.